 | Library | Services | Interlibrary Loan Desk

 The Interlibrary Loan Desk service borrows books and obtains copies of journal articles not owned by the Worcester State University Library.
 We get much of our requested material from area libraries, but Interlibrary Loan is not restricted to just local service.
 We can request material from almost any library in the United States.
-You can submit requests using these online forms:
+You can submit request using your online account*:

 With the exception of staff salaries, all the costs for the Interlibrary Loan Service (forms, mailing, computer time) are subsidized by the semester fees that are paid when registering for a course.
 Any undergraduate or graduate student may use this service.
 However, students must be registered for courses in the semester during which the forms are submitted.
 The service is also open to any faculty member (full-time or adjunct), staff, or administrator.

 This service is not available to anyone not currently affiliated with Worcester State, or other types of borrowers such as alumni or WILL and ARC card holders.